Security Considerations for Reflection

 Assembly A can use reflection to access private members of assembly B, because the grant set of assembly B does not include any permissions that A has not been granted.

 Assembly A cannot use reflection to access private members of .NET Framework assemblies such as mscorlib.dll, because mscorlib.dll is fully trusted and therefore has permissions that have not been granted to assembly A. A MemberAccessException is thrown when code access security walks the stack at run time.

 For serialization, SecurityPermission with the SecurityPermissionAttribute.SerializationFormatter flag provides the ability to get and set members of serializable types, regardless of accessibility.
 This permission enables code to discover and change the private state of an instance.
 (In addition to being granted the appropriate permissions, the type must be marked as serializable in metadata.)

-Avoid writing public APIs that take MethodInfo parameters, especially for highly trusted code.
-Such APIs might be more vulnerable to malicious code.
-For example, consider a public API in highly trusted code that takes a MethodInfo parameter.
-Assume that the public API indirectly calls the Invoke method on the supplied parameter.
-If the public API does not perform the necessary permission checks, the call to the Invoke method will always succeed, because the security system determines that the caller is highly trusted.
-Even if malicious code does not have the permission to directly invoke the method, it can still do so indirectly by calling the public API.
+Avoid writing public members that take MethodInfo parameters, especially for trusted code.
+Such members might be more vulnerable to malicious code.
+For example, consider a public member in highly trusted code that takes a MethodInfo parameter.
+Assume that the public member indirectly calls the Invoke method on the supplied parameter.
+If the public member does not perform the necessary permission checks, the call to the Invoke method will always succeed, because the security system determines that the caller is highly trusted.
+Even if malicious code does not have the permission to directly invoke the method, it can still do so indirectly by calling the public member.

 Beginning with the .NET Framework 2.0, using reflection to obtain information about nonpublic types and members does not require any permissions.
 In earlier versions, ReflectionPermission with the ReflectionPermissionFlag.TypeInformation flag is required.